Sponsored by Ernest Hawkins, PhD

 (Rita Charon, Narrative Medicine, 66)

-This scenario illustrates a way medical professional’s deep listening to the story of someone’s story of illness as a part of their life as a whole can inform medical care.
+This scenario illustrates a way medical professional’s deep listening to someone’s story of illness as a part of their life as a whole can inform medical care.
 In this case, Dr. Charon’s sensitivity to further depths of this person’s narrative brought light to a previously unconsidered factor in her patient’s suffering.

 Medical treatments are becoming more effective and there are more options for treatment than ever.
 Of course, medical interventions can save lives, but they can also create an imbalance of focus that favors the skilled application of technology over openness to the whole sick person.